joshbenton/Projects/README.md

 # projects
-Repository of programming project .zip uploads for personal and professional reference.
+This repository contains past programming project for personal and professional reference.
+Each project file is a .zip containing the root Visual Studio project folder for the specific project.